atcq9876/golden-square-phase-one/README.md

 # golden-square-phase-one

-In the Golden Square Makers module, the objectives were:
+In this Makers module, the objectives were:

 - Learn to test-drive programs with multiple classes.
 - Learn to break programs up into classes.